wahaj4311/microservices-demo/kubernetes-troubleshooting.md

 - It explicitly sets the KUBECONFIG environment variable to ensure kubectl uses the correct configuration
 - It applies the manifests using kubectl directly with `--validate=false` to bypass validation
 - It uses a temporary file to store the manifests, which avoids issues with inline manifests
+- It properly escapes special characters in the sed commands to prevent "Invalid back reference" errors

 After implementing these changes, the pipeline was able to successfully deploy the application to the Kubernetes cluster.